 862. Missing Authorization

-CERT C guidelines[37]: FIO06-C
+CERT C Secure Coding Standard [37]: FIO06-C

 Mechanism of failure

 For web applications, attackers can issue a request directly to a page (URL) that they are not otherwise authorized to access.
 If the access control policy is not consistently enforced on every page restricted to authorized users, then an attacker can gain access to and possibly corrupt these resources.